 To process personal data securely by using adequate technical and organisational measures, GDPR has given guidelines and consequences to companies for dealing with associated risks.

 - Article 5(1)(f) of the GDPR is concerned with the integrity, security, and confidentiality of personal information.
-In order to ensure that this principle is upheld, it is advised that staff handling data are properly trained.
+To comply with this principle, the staff should be trained to handle the personal data properly.

 - Article 39 of GDPR states that among the responsibilities of the Data Protection Officer is to ensure awareness and train staff involved with processing operations.

-- Article 47 of GDPR outlines that where binding corporate rules are used to enable the international transfer of data, they are required to ensure that those that have regular access to personal data are trained appropriately.
+- According to Article 47 of the GDPR, if binding corporate rules are employed to enable the international transfer of data, they must make sure that employees who frequently have access to personal data are properly trained.

 Introducing the GDPR e-Training course